cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 - See also the student project [Cuttlefish in and around Ms. Fr.
 640](/resources/student-projects/sp22_donald_maia_final-project_cuttlebone/) by Maia Donald

 ### Molding Fruits in Sugar
 A single recipe in Ms. Fr.
 640, on fol.
 126r, gives instructions for making sugar casts of fresh fruits.
 Such cast sugar sculpture was a common sight at lavish banquets held in sixteenth-century European courts and cities.
 The author-practitioner provides practical instruction and tips for making this delicacy, but also frames his instructions within a set of properties that sugar exhibits as it changes from solid to liquid and back to solid.
 According to the author-practitioner, in its nature, sugar is by turns fatty, brittle, and sour.
-This essay explains the meaning of these properties within the author-practitioner’s material imaginary, and our reconstruction clarifies how this material imaginary provided a coherent supporting framework for the practical actions described in the recipe.
+This essay explains the meaning of these properties within the author-practitioner’s material imaginary, and the reconstruction clarifies how this material imaginary provided a coherent supporting framework for the practical actions described in the recipe.
 - Essay: [Molding Fruits and Animals in Sugar](https://edition640.makingandknowing.org/#/essays/ann_017_sp_15) by Celia Durkin and Pamela H. Smith
 - See also the Oberlin College course, *Ingenious Making in the Early Modern World*, in which each student took a different approach to molding and casting in sugar.
 Similar to M&K's [Fieldnotes](https://fieldnotes.makingandknowing.org/), the following portfolios document the students' hands-on activities, which included following the recipe for "Molding Fruits in Sugar," Ms. Fr.
 640, fol.
 126r:
      - [Audrey Libatique](https://oberlin.digication.com/audrey-libatique-ingenious-making/home)